 (2) The date to which a supplementary roll is made up shall also appear on such roll.

-31. Arrangement with Commonwealth for single enrolment procedure
+31. Arrangement with Cwlth for single enrolment procedure

 (1) The Governor may arrange with the Governor General of the Commonwealth for the Australian Electoral Officer to perform all or any of the following functions —